 Workplace Drug Testing

-Bostec Inc. helps companies in Washington, Oregon, Idaho and Alaska set up workplace testing programs—training your staff and supplying them with the tools necessary to do the job right.
+With personal care and attention, Bostec helps companies in Washington, Oregon, Idaho and Alaska set up workplace testing programs — training your staff and supplying them with the tools necessary to do the job right.

-We also assist Whatcom County companies with implementation of their drug testing programs—offering a convenient location for your employees to come for random or scheduled drug tests.
+We also assist Whatcom County companies with implementation of their drug testing programs — offering a convenient location for employees to come for random or scheduled drug tests.

 Understanding liability for employees and public safety